Interstitial keratitis: Pathophysiology

-The corneal scarring is the end result of the initial invasion of blood vessels into the corneal stroma as part of the inflammatory response.
+The corneal scarring is the result of the initial invasion of blood vessels into the corneal stroma as part of the inflammatory response.
 Since normal corneal tissue should be avascular (no blood vessel) and therefore clear to allow light to pass, the presence of blood vessel and the infiltration of cells as part of the inflammatory process results in scarring or hazing of the cornea.